nasa-fornax/fornax-documentation/README.md

   * What is the info at the bottom of the jupyterlab window
     * The github branch is listed as well as the name of the kernel in use
     * the kernel is listed as either 'idle' or 'busy' which is useful to know if your kernel is working or has crashed.
-* How to share files from inside the SP with collaborators
+* How do I share large amounts of data from inside the SP with (international) collaborators?
-  * Download them to favorite storage place (university box account) or put in cloud (put $$ in your proposals to cover this)
+  * Download them to favorite storage place (university Box account) or put in AWS cloud (put $$ in your proposals to cover this)
+* Is there a way to go directly from Fornax to my University's Box account?
+* Is there a way to go directly from Fornax into a different AWS bucket that my project may pay for?
 * How do I know what computing resources are available to me?
   * in jupyter hub - open a terminal window by going to the file folder in the upper left, clicking on the plus sign
     * `nproc` will give you the number of processors